A vegan ketogenic diet is easier than you might think

 For vegans it is very common to be asked what they eat, so common, one might say, even annoying.
 Frankly speaking, after a year of my veganism, I generally tried to avoid situations where I had to talk about it.
 I really did not want to answer a long list of questions and listen to all “authoritative” views from those who are on the other side.
 I hadn’t considered it to even be possible to enjoy a vegan ketogenic diet.

-But when a vegan hears about the ketogenic diet, he or she would also have to ask himself all those questions that he or she being asked by others – “What am I going to eat?”.
+But when a vegan hears about the ketogenic diet, he or she would also have to ask themselves all those questions that he or she being asked by others – “What am I going to eat?”.
 After all, carbohydrates are usually what saves you with a vegan lifestyle or vegan diet.
-They form the basis of a vegan diet, from fruits, vegetables, wheats etc – many of which cannot be consumed on a ketogenic diet.
+They form the basis of a vegan diet, from fruits, vegetables, grains etc – many of which cannot be consumed on a ketogenic diet.

 So how can I enjoy a vegan ketogenic diet?

 A ketogenic diet is a diet that is high in fat, low in carbohydrates, and has a moderate level of protein.
 Veganism, on the other hand, is a practice that sees the consumption of any kind of animal products by humans as unethical behavior.
 It tries to solve the issues of animal suffering, climate change, and other health-related issues.
 A vegan diet is a high in carbs diet.

 However, it is possible to avoid carbs, and it can be done without compromising our beloved body or ethics.
 The main rule for a vegan ketogenic diet is no different to any. other ketogenic diet – to eat the right amount of protein and healthy fats.
 Fats for the vegan ketogenic diet can be derived from nuts, seeds, avocado and coconut oil – there is a huge variety of foods available.
 You will find a full vegan keto diet food list a little further below for your convenience.